 In 2021 we were awarded a Gold Star rating by Energy UK in the first year of its Vulnerability Commitment.
-The Vulnerability Commitment was launched in 2020, with ScottishPower as one of the 15 founding members who committed to a set of principles to provide support to customers in vulnerable circumstances.
+The Vulnerability Commitment was launched in 2020, with ScottishPower as one of the 14 founding members who committed to a set of principles to provide support to customers in vulnerable circumstances.
 This year, only two energy suppliers were awarded a Gold Star, including ScottishPower.
 The Vulnerability Commitment published its best practice report and referenced ScottishPower's activity including our Prepayment Voucher Scheme to provide financial support for prepayment customers at risk of self-disconnecting, and our activity to automatically route our most vulnerable customers who contact us to specialist support teams.

 The delivery of energy efficiency measures continues to be an important responsibility of our business, and 2021 was the eighth year of delivery of the UK Government's Energy Company Obligation ("ECO").
 The ECO scheme is fundamental to improving the fabric of GB homes in our pursuit of achieving net zero and focuses on reducing heating costs for the most vulnerable customers and aims to improve the energy efficiency of properties.
 Our programme has made a good recovery from the impact of the COVID-19 lockdowns and localised restrictions.
 We have continued to work closely with our supply chain partners to support them while they navigated their way through the pandemic restrictions.
 This support has seen our partners recover all of the activity that was halted and maintain our delivery strategy.
 Having successfully delivered two of our sub-obligations in early quarter four 2021, we completed the delivery of our overall obligation in December 2021, three months ahead of the legislative deadline; this ensured that the households could receive the benefit of the measures as early as practicable.
 In 2021 we supported the installation of more than 35,000 energy efficiency measures into 18,500 homes.
 Legislation which defines the 'ECO 3' scheme came into effect in December 2018 and covers the period from that date until 31 March 2022.
 In quarter one of 2021 there were 25 obligated suppliers due to changes in the scheme which placed an obligation on an additional seven smaller suppliers (who were previously exempt).
 Seven of the obligated suppliers have since failed and left the market and will not deliver their obligation.
-The UK Government published its response to the ECO 4 consultation in April 2022.
-The response document provides clear policy direction, with the new ECO 4 legislation expected to be in place in July 2022 and run until March 2026.
-However, qualifying measures will be permitted to be installed from April 2022.
+The UK Government have consulted on an ECO 4 programme which is planned to run from April 2022 until March 2026.
+The final policy direction has been delayed and is now not expected until March 2022.